 - Stick to a healthy diet by following the heart healthy eating recommendations.

 - Limit sugary, fatty and salty takeaway meals and snacks.

 - (such as soft drinks, cordial, energy drinks and sports drinks)

 - include foods with healthy omega-3 fats (for example, fish such as salmon, sardines and tuna).

 Treatment for high cholesterol

-You may also need to take cholesterol-lowering medicines, such as statins, to help you to manage your cholesterol and reduce your risk of having a heart attack or stroke.
+You may also need to take cholesterol-lowering medicines (such as statins) to help manage your cholesterol and reduce your risk of having a heart attack or stroke.
 Talk to your doctor about finding the most appropriate treatment for you.